bhatti/api-mock-service/README.md

   "url": "https://Billy.com"
 }
 ```
-## Listing all Mock Scenarios
+## Listing all API Scenarios
-You can list all available mock APIs using:
+You can list all available APIs using:
 ```shell
 curl -v http://localhost:8080/_scenarios
 ```